makersacademy/rps-challenge/kd_approach.md

 3. [X] Test that user enters name to redirect to play view
 4. [X] Further test that user name can be accessed via session to display in `play.erb`

+## Player Class - Test Cases

+Refactor to use player class to handle the player.

+1. [X] Player class returns a name of the player
+2. [X] Confirm feature tests still work

 ### USER STORY 2
 As a marketeer
 So that I can enjoy myself away from the daily grind